-Located in beautiful Vancouver, B.C., Langara College is a leading undergraduate institution providing university studies, career studies, and continuing education programs and courses to more than 21,000 students annually.
+Located in beautiful Vancouver, B.C., Langara College is a leading undergraduate institution providing university studies, career studies, and continuing education programs and courses to more than 23,000 students annually.
 The College is also known as snəw̓eyəɬ leləm̓, house of teachings, a name given to Langara by the Musqueam First Nation, on whose unceded traditional territory we are located.
+Langara acknowledges this gift in our new dual logomark, introduced in 2019, and is working to strengthen the connections between the Musqueam people and the College in a number of ways.

 Langara provides accessible undergraduate education opportunities that meet the needs of its diverse community.
 Over the years, Langara has developed an extensive array of certificate, diploma, and degree programs that broaden student horizons and train productive and engaged citizens.
 The institution has distinguished itself numerous times.
 For instance, in 2013, the Langara School of Nursing was named “School of the Year” at the Canadian Nursing Students’ Association (CNSA).
 The Langara School of Management has also been ranked in business competitions as one of the top business schools in Canada.
-In 2002, Langara College Continuing Studies was recognized by the Learning Resources Network (LERN), an international association of lifelong learning.
-Continuing Studies allow students to improve business know-how, acquire language skills, enhance a career path, expand individual creativity, or develop a more holistic approach to personal well-being.
+In 2018, Langara was awarded the BC Innovation Council Ignite Award, the first time that a BC College has received this award awarded to projects that solve industry problems in natural resources and applied sciences.
+Studies allow students to improve business know-how, acquire language skills, enhance a career path, expand individual creativity, or develop a more holistic approach to personal well-being.
 Online courses, co-operative education, and degree partnerships are also offered.
 The College gives an opportunity to its students to live unique, real-world experiences that equip them to succeed at work or further post-secondary study.

 - We have over 130 credentials to choose from including certificates, diplomas, degrees, and post-degree diplomas.